theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="TaintEffect"></a>TaintEffect
 -----------------------------------

+TaintEffect is the effect for a Kubernetes taint.

 Used by: [Taint](#Taint).

 <a id="TopologyManagerPolicy"></a>TopologyManagerPolicy
 -------------------------------------------------------

+TopologyManagerPolicy enumerates the values for KubeletConfig.TopologyManagerPolicy.

 Used by: [KubeletConfig](#KubeletConfig).

 <a id="TransparentHugePageOption"></a>TransparentHugePageOption
 ---------------------------------------------------------------

+TransparentHugePageOption enumerates the values for various modes of Transparent Hugepages.

 Used by: [LinuxOSConfig](#LinuxOSConfig), and [LinuxOSConfig](#LinuxOSConfig).

 <a id="UpgradeChannel"></a>UpgradeChannel
 -----------------------------------------

+UpgradeChannel determines the type of upgrade channel for automatically upgrading the cluster.
+See also [AKS doc](https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-cluster). <br/>

 Used by: [ManagedClusterAutoUpgradeProfile](#ManagedClusterAutoUpgradeProfile).

 <a id="VMState"></a>VMState
 ---------------------------

+VMState describes the state of an Azure virtual machine.
+Deprecated: use ProvisioningState.

 <a id="VnetClassSpec"></a>VnetClassSpec
 ---------------------------------------